git-cola/git-cola/share/doc/git-cola/relnotes.rst

 Development
 -----------
-* The `qtpy` symlink in the source tree has been removed.
-  This makes it easier to develop `git cola` on Windows.
+* The `qtpy` symlink in the source tree has been removed to allow for easier development on Windows.

   https://github.com/git-cola/git-cola/issues/626